-Funding Level:\$ 38,000Funding Source:164 AL
+Funding Level: \$ 35,000 Funding Source: 164 AL

-• Breath-Testing Instrument Project - Streamlining the impaired driving arrest process was one of the major recommendations from the 2005 Governor's Task Force on Impaired Driving.
-The use of the approved standard portable breath testing instrument throughout Ohio is expected to reduce DUI arrest processing time; allow for advanced data collection; automate current manual processes, reducing the likelihood of data input errors; simplify machine maintenance and increase officer safety.
-This project is currently in the pilot test phase and will be implemented statewide in FFY 2010.
+Breath-Testing Instrument Project

+Streamlining the impaired driving arrest process was one of the major recommendations from the 2005 Governor's Task Force on Impaired Driving.
+The use of the approved standard portable breath testing instrument throughout Ohio is expected to reduce DUI arrest processing time; allow for advanced data collection; automate current manual processes, reducing the likelihood of data input errors; simplify instrument maintenance and increase officer safety.
+The portable breath testing instruments are currently being distributed on a county basis after each user has been trained.
+Currently 89 of the 700 instruments have been distributed in 42 counties.